RTEMS/rtems-docs/user/start/index.rst

 need to become root or the administrator and we recommend you avoid doing this.
 You can build and install the tools anywhere on the host's file system you, as a standard user, have read and write access too.
-:ref:`Prefixes` and :ref:`project-sandboxing` provide detailed examples
+:ref:`Prefixes` and :ref:`ProjectSandboxing` provide detailed examples
 of possible locations and set ups.

 Simple Example